rimjhimroy/snp-calling-scripts/README.md

 ## 01 Read Trimming

 'setup/01_read_trimming.json' is a setup file that you need to change with the location of your data before running
+When data is sequenced on Illumina, adapters are added for the fragments to attach to the beads.
+If these adapters are not removed they can result in false assembly or other issues.
+Trimmomatic is used in the script to remove sequence adapters.

 ```bash
 sbatch 01_read_trimming.sh setup/01_read_trimming.json